pgjdbc/www/documentation/head/replication.md

 COMMIT
 ```

-During replication database and consumer periodically changes with ping package.
-When database or client not receive
+During replication database and consumer periodically exchange ping messages.
+When database or client do not receive
-ping message in configured timeout, replication stopped with exception and database free resources.
-In PostgreSQL ping timeout configures via property `wal_sender_timeout` that by default equal to 60 seconds.
+ping message in configured timeout, replication has been deemed to have stopped and an exception will be thrown and database free resources.
+In PostgreSQL ping timeout is configured by the property `wal_sender_timeout` (default = 60 seconds).
-Replication stream in pgjdc can send to database feedback(ping) by requirement or by configured time interval.
+Replication stream in pgjdc can be configured to send feedback(ping) when required or by time interval.
-Recommended send feedback(ping) to database more often than configured `wal_sender_timeout`.
+It is recommended to send feedback(ping) to database more often than configured `wal_sender_timeout`.
 In production I use value
 equal to `wal_sender_timeout / 3`.
-It's exclude potential problems with networks and allow stream changes without
+It's avoids a potential problems with networks and allow stream changes without
 disconnects by timeout.
-For specify feedback interval can be use `withStatusInterval` method.
+To specify the feedback interval use `withStatusInterval` method.

 **Example 7.
 Replication stream with configured feedback interval equal to 20 sec**
 ```